Nervosys/Botnix/docs/languages-frameworks/dhall.section.md

 error: build of '/nix/store/0f1hla7ff1wiaqyk1r2ky4wnhnw114fi-true.drv' failed
 ```

-… because the default Prelude selected by Nixpkgs revision
+… because the default Prelude selected by Botpkgs revision
 `94b2848559b12a8ed1fe433084686b2a81123c99is` is version 20.1.0, which doesn't
 have the same integrity check as version 19.0.0.
 This means that version
 19.0.0 is not cached and the interpreter is not allowed to fall back to